-Well-qualified Benedictine University students who complete their undergraduate degree in accounting or business administration are eligible to complete a M.S. in Taxation degree with one additional year of graduate study.
-The full-time 4+1 M.S. in Taxation Program is developed specifically for recent college graduates.
-Admittance to the M.S. in Taxation Program is not automatic and an application must be completed during the student's senior year of undergraduate work.
-Curriculum: The M.S. in Taxation program requires 64 quarter credit hours of graduate course work.
+Benedictine University's M.S. in Taxation program is designed for working adults who have a business-related undergraduate degree and desire a career in the area of taxation.
+The program's classes are ideal for those who seek flexibility in their course schedules and plan to register as either a full- or part-time student.
+Classes are conducted one evening per week per class on the main campus in Lisle starting at 6:30 p.m.
+Select courses may be offered in a weekend, online or matinee (3:00-6:00 p.m.) format, enabling a student to take additional courses in one quarter and thus requiring the student to come to campus only one night per week.
+Please consult the schedule for the exact times and locations.
+Curriculum: The M.S. in Taxation program requires 64 quarter credit hours of graduate coursework of which at least 32 quarter credit hours of graduate course work must be completed at Benedictine University.
 The program consists of four major components: - 1.
-Core (Foundation) Accounting Competency: four (4) courses focused on U.S. accounting standards - 2.
-Tax Competency Topics: five (5) courses focused on in depth concepts, theories and issues in taxation - 3.
-Advanced Taxation Topics: four (4) courses focused on tax issues related to partnerships, closely held corporation and corporate reorganizations - 4.
-Electives: students are required to choose three (3) elective courses suited to their personal or professional interests Core/Foundation Accounting Competency:
+Core (Foundation) Accounting Competency: four courses focused on U.S. accounting standards - 2.
+Tax Competency Topics: five courses focused on in-depth concepts, theories and issues in taxation - 3.
+Advanced Taxation Topics: four courses focused on tax issues related to partnerships, closely held corporation and corporate reorganizations - 4.
+Electives: students are required to choose three elective courses suited to their personal or professional interests Core/Foundation Accounting Competency:

-MSA 515 Advance Accounting (4)

 MSA 504 Corporate Accounting Theory and Practice I (4)

 MSA 506 Corporate Accounting Theory and Practice II (4)

+MSA 515 Advance Accounting (4)

 MST 512 Federal Income Tax (4)

 Tax Competency Topics: